HighCapable/SweetProperty/docs/guide.md

                 "permanent.some.key1" to "some_value_1",
                 "permanent.some.key2" to "some_value_2"
             )
-            // Set an array of properties key-values names that need to be excluded
+            // Set properties key-values array names that need to be excluded
             // Here you can set some key names that you want to exclude from the known properties keys
             // These keys are excluded when they exist in the properties keys and will not appear in the generated code
             // Note: If you exclude the key-values set in "permanentKeyValues",